Mohabashraf2010/ticketnotifier/README.md

 ## Overview

-**ticketnotifier** is a lightweight Python monitor for Scene Cinemas.
+**ticketnotifier** is a lightweight Python monitor for Cinemas.
 It renders a movie page with Chromium, checks for a selected show date, and sends a Telegram message with the booking link when the page indicates availability.

 | Feature | What it does |
 | --- | --- |